nibtr/gox/README.md

 gox is a simple tree-walk interpreter written in Go.

-The project is inspired by the book *Crafting Interpreters* book but with my own implementation to learn Go and understand how programming languages work internally.
+The project is inspired by the book *Crafting Interpreters* but with my own implementation to learn Go and understand how programming languages work internally.